MrNukeDad50/Learn_Perl/README.md

 Actions;
 1. Create a new branch 'BeginningPerl-Lesson02' - Done
 3. Work through Chapter 2 in Beginning Perl - Done
-4. Complete the Exercises
+4. Complete the Exercises - Done
-5. Merge in changes from the main branch
+5. Merge in changes from the main branch - Done
-6. Confirm code runs
+6. Confirm code runs - Done
 7. Merge branch back into main.
 8. Delete the Lesson02 branch.